ohmtech-io/uThingVOC/README.md

 Therefore the user needs to read the license and download the library here: https://www.bosch-sensortec.com/bst/products/all_products/bsec

-The initial revision of uThing::VOC uses the BSEC version v1.4.7.1 | Sept.
-18th, 2018.
+The actual revision of uThing::VOC uses the BSEC version v1.4.7.4 | June.
+26th, 2019.

 After download, locate the appropriate version of the binary file for the **Normal** version.
 The file can be found under the following path: